 The American researcher Beth Levine showed that the autophagy-associated gene beclin-1 played a role in the inhibition of breast cancer cells, which has resulted in several substances that affect the autophagy process now being tested as potential drugs against cancer.

 Sources: Boris Zhivotovsky, "Falling leaves: a survey of the history of apoptosis" Minerva Medica 2004, each researcher's work, Wikipedia, National Encyclopedia.

-The text was published in the Medical Science journal, issue 2, 2014.
+The text was first published in Swedish in the magazine Medicinsk Vetenskap issue 2, 2014.